invisioblack/screeps-7/README.md

         In addition player interactions are modeled as motivations.

 Need Manager
-    The need manager is responsible for assigning and reassigning needs to the resources they need to be fullfilled.
+        The need manager is responsible for assigning and reassigning needs to the resources they need to be fulfilled.
 In most cases this means assigning a creep to fulfill the task, but in some cases it will be things like asking the spawn to build another unit.

 Needs
         Needs model specific tasks, or sets of tasks.
 Examples of needs are harvest this specific resource area.
 Attack this specific unit.
 Needs are responsible for assigning jobs to creeps.

 Jobs
         Jobs model specific creep behavior to fulfill needs.
 Examples include build, collect, harvest, heal.

 Resource Manager